 First impressions of the BMW i3

 There is no denying that the BMW i3 is a gorgeous car, a lot of care and attention has gone into the design making this an object of beauty.
-From the excellent use of space, the choice of interior furnishings and the exterior colours available BMW have not held back and sitting in this car is a very comfortable experience.
-It’s like a Mini only bigger.
+From the excellent use of space, the choice of interior furnishings and the exterior colours available, BMW have not held back and sitting in this car is a very comfortable experience.

 The two child seats were easily fixed to the ISO bars in the back seat and there is no worry of children opening the back doors as they can only be opened once the front doors are open.
 The children also have two containers in the middle of their seats to hold water bottles.

-The car is an automatic drive which is simple to get to understand, you have four options P- Park, D – Drive, R – Reverse and N – neutral.
+The car is an automatic drive which is easy to get used to; you have four options, P- Park, D – Drive, R – Reverse and N – Neutral.

 It has automatic lights and windscreen washers which come on as and when needed.

-The Sat Nav is a novelty to us and we LOVE it, a great big screen with a ton of options to put in at the start of your journey.
+The onboard computer is a novelty to us and we LOVE it.
+A big screen with lots of options to put in at the start of your journey.

 There is a ‘joy’ stick on the centre piece between the front seats which accesses the menu and after a quick look around I think you could quite easily set up office in your BMW i3.
 There is also a USB to connect your iPod, Phone or Touch directly to the onboard computer.

-Our first impressions: were extremely favourable and it’s been amusing watching local petrol heads slow down in their cars to get a better look or even walk up to the house and pester my next door neighbour whilst he’s gardening out front for more information about it (which he doesn’t know)
+Our first impressions were extremely favourable and it’s been amusing watching local petrol heads slow down in their cars to get a better look or even walk up to the house and chat to my next door neighbour whilst he’s gardening out the front asking for more information.

 Performance of the BMW i3